 Rift Sawn: Rift sawing is a method that is somewhat identical to quarter sawing, with comparable restrictions and benefits.

-But to limit the number of ‘flakes’ on the surface of the wood, the quartered log part is tilted marginally off parallel before cutting to avoid exposing the medullary ray throughout rift sawing.
+But to limit the number of ‘flakes’ on the surface of the lumber, the quartered log part is tilted marginally off parallel before cutting to avoid exposing the medullary ray throughout rift sawing.
 The rift sawing process also generates a significant quantity of log waste.

-Burls In Wood Grain
+Burls in Wood

 A burl is a tree growth generated from non-sprouted bud tissue.
 The burl creates enormous, knobby-looking developments on the tree’s trunk and base.

-How To Identify Wood Species
+How to Identify Wood Species

 What Is The Hardest Wood Type?